ryansun117/Package-Manager/README.md

 Project developed alone

-- Reads data and dependencies of software packages
+- This program parses data and dependencies of software packages from JSON files
 - Generates a generic dependency graph based on data parsed from JSON files
-- Detects cycles
+- Capable of detecting cycles
-- Included JUnit testings and Makefile
+- JUnit testings and Makefile included